What we do

-I am currently the first-ever Director of Diversity, Equity and Community for San Francisco Opera, where I write curriculum, research, and lead a distinguished team of professionals that advise SF Opera on all diversity and equity initiatives.
-In this challenging role, we seek to create an opera world that is more diverse and inclusive both on the stage and behind the scenes.
-Because of this work, I bring a dedication and intentionality to create racial equity in the arts as I strive to create a more socially just world through the lens and the practice of diversity, equity, and inclusion.
+I was formerly the first-ever Director of Diversity, Equity and Community for San Francisco Opera, where I developed curriculum, conducted research, and led a distinguished team of professionals who advised SF Opera on all diversity and equity initiatives.
+In this challenging role, we sought to create an opera world that is more diverse and inclusive both on the stage and behind the scenes.
+Because of this work, I bring dedication and intentionality to advancing racial equity in the arts and community as I strive to build a more socially just world through the lens and practice of diversity, equity, and inclusion.
+I seek to embody a bold new vision for community development that leverages the arts and culture sector to build lasting cross-cultural understanding and sensitivity.

 Mc Neal Consulting LLC